The 2022-2023 Blizzard Zero G 95: light, stiff, ready for firmness.

 -Gavin noted the 95mm underfoot might be a comfortable and stable platform in steep terrain compared to an 80mm underfoot ski.

 Blizzard sent the 2022-2023 Zero G 95, which has a few engineering tweaks in the build.
 In recent years, the carbon in the Carbon Drive 2.0 layup wrapped the tips and tails, forgoing much of the ski’s midsection.
 The Zero G ski lineup, moving forward, is built on the Carbon Drive 3.0 chassis, meaning the carbon wraps the full length of the ski.
-During the building process, I’m also told the carbon layer has moved one layer closer to the wood core, which is Paulownia and Poplar.
+During the building process, I’m also told the carbon layer has moved one layer closer to the wood core, which is Paulownia.
 All this should make the ski’s flex more balanced.

 This iteration of Zero G 95 still features a generous and solid sidewall extending from maximum thickness under the foot to wafer-thin near the tips and tails.
 I sense a very stiff ski when hand flexing near the tips or tails.
 Don’t necessarily shy away if you’re scared off by stiff-flexing skis out of the box.
 These attributes may serve you well when coupling them with steeper firmer conditions.